Draft Te Tapunui Queenstown Hill Forestry Management Plan 2025

 Share Draft Te Tapunui Queenstown Hill Forestry Management Plan 2025 on Facebook Share Draft Te Tapunui Queenstown Hill Forestry Management Plan 2025 on Twitter Share Draft Te Tapunui Queenstown Hill Forestry Management Plan 2025 on Linkedin Email Draft Te Tapunui Queenstown Hill Forestry Management Plan 2025 link

 Public consultation on the draft Forestry Management Plan for Te Tapunui Queenstown Hill closed on Sunday 6 July 2025.
-Thank you to all that shared their views, we received over 90 submissions which the Parks team is now reviewing.
+Thank you to all that shared their views, we received over 90 submissions which the Parks team has collated and reviewed.
+This final plan was adopted by Full Council on 4 September 2025.

 >>View all the submissions in detail here or in the document library